lohitpt252003/frontend-for-annaforces/README.md

 *   `/welcome`: Displays the welcome message for logged-in users.
 *   `/problems`: Displays a list of all problems (protected route).
 *   `/problems/:problem_id`: Displays details for a specific problem (protected route).
+*   `/problems/:problemId/submit`: Provides a form for submitting code to a specific problem (protected route).
 *   `/profile`: Displays the logged-in user's profile information (protected route).
 *   `/users/:userId/submissions`: Displays a list of all submissions for a specific user (protected route).
 *   `/submissions/:submissionId`: Displays detailed information for a specific submission (protected route).